 FULL DESCRIPTION OF ITEM:

 INDEMNITY CLAUSE

+Further to the purchase/receipt by

 In particular, this indemnity applies to personal injury or death caused to any person whilst using or in contact with the equipment/vehicle however caused.
 Any damages to property caused by or through use of the equipment/vehicle are also included in the terms of this indemnity as is any claim or action brought about under the Health and Safety at Work Act 1974 or relevant legislation.

 PRINT NAME:

 SIGNED:

 ON BEHALF OF:

-DATE:
+DATE.